graalvm/mx/README.md

 ### IDE configuration generation

-MX supports to generate IDE configuration from the suite configuration using the `mx ideinit` command.
+Mx supports generating IDE configurations using the `mx ideinit` command.
-There are also specific commands that only generate configuration for Eclipse (`mx eclipseinit`), Netbeans (`mx netbeansinit`) or IntelliJ (`mx intellijinit`).
+There are also specific commands that generate configurations for Eclipse (`mx eclipseinit`), Netbeans (`mx netbeansinit`) or IntelliJ (`mx intellijinit`) individually.
 Please see [here](https://github.com/graalvm/mx/docs/IDE.md) for details.

 ### Environment variable processing